telefonicaid/fiware-skuld/README.rst

 Configuration
 -------------

-The only configuration file is *settings/settings.py*.
-The following options may be set:
+The only configuration file, for most scripts is *settings/settings.py*.
+However, SkuldForAll_ also needs to be configured.

+The following options may be set in *settings/settings.py*:

 * TRUSTEE =  The account to use to impersonate the users.
 It MUST NOT have admin privileges.
 The value is a username (e.g. trustee@example.com).
 If